-As at 31 December 2014, trade receivables of €1,868,000 (2013: €1,031,000) and €1,868,000 (2013: €751,000) for the Group and the Company respectively, were past due but not impaired.
+As at 31 December 2015, trade receivables of €1,698,000 (2014: €1,868,000) and €1,656,000 (2014: €1,868,000) for the Group and the Company respectively, were past due but not impaired.
 Such past due debtors comprise debts allocated to the over 180 days category and the balances would in certain cases be recovered through offsetting of balances due to the Group with contractual liabilities owed to the same customer.
 These past due debtors mainly relate to a number of independent customers for whom there is no recent history of default.
 Whilst a limited number of customers account for a certain percentage of the Group's past due debts, management has not identified any major concerns with respect to concentration of credit risk as outlined above.
 Categorisation of receivables as past due is determined by the Group on the basis of the nature of the credit terms in place and credit arrangements actually utilised in managing exposures with customers.

-At 31 December 2014 and 2013, the carrying amount of trade receivables that would otherwise be past due or impaired whose terms have been renegotiated is not deemed material in the context of the Group's trade receivables figures.
+At 31 December 2015 and 2014, the carrying amount of trade receivables that would otherwise be past due or impaired whose terms have been renegotiated is not deemed material in the context of the Group's trade receivables figures.

-Loans receivable from associate and subsidiaries and amounts due from subsidiaries
+Loans receivable from subsidiaries, related party and associate; and amounts due from subsidiaries

-The Group's and Company's receivables include loans from associate, whereas in the case of the Company, they also include loans receivable and amounts due from subsidiaries (Notes 11 and 15).
-The Group's exposure to the associate is attributable to the convertible loans outstanding at 31 December 2014, which are highlighted in Note 9.
+The Group's and Company's receivables include loans receivable from associate and related parties, whereas in the case of the Company, they also include loans receivable and amounts due from subsidiaries and related parties (Notes 11 and 15).
+The Group's exposure to the associate is attributable to the convertible loans outstanding at 31 December 2015, which are highlighted in Note 9, and which have been converted into an equity stake after the end of reporting period.
+The Group's and the Company's receivables include loans receivable from a former subsidiary undertaking which is still a related party subsequent to the spin-off referred to in Note 33.1, in view of the fact that this entity is ultimately controlled by GO's ultimate parent subsequent to the spin-off.
 The Company monitors intra-group credit exposures at individual entity level on a regular basis and ensures timely performance of these assets in the context of overall Group liquidity management.
 The Company assesses the credit quality of these related parties taking into account financial position, performance and other factors.
 The Company takes cognisance of the related party relationship with these entities and management does not expect any losses from non-performance or default.
-Credit risk in respect of loans receivable from the associate is also mitigated through the option available to the entity to convert those loans into an equity stake.